ZhengChenCS/CompressGNN_old/README.md

 ### Download Dataset

-We have uploaded the dataset using [Git LFS](https://github.com/git-lfs/git-lfs.git).
-Users can use `git lfs pull` to download all the dataset, or generate a dataset in a format that meets our data specifications from elsewhere.
+We have uploaded the small dataset `Cora` and `cnr-2000`.
+Users can generate a dataset in a format that meets our data specifications from [WebGraph](https://webgraph.di.unimi.it/) and [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric.git).

 ### Input Data Format